 Cost of Quality in Sales & Marketing

 Every processes contributes to the cost of poor quality.
 Sales and marketing are processes that do contribute to the cost of quality too.

 For example, sales people can enter the order wrong, can contribute to lost sales with a faulty sales process, or spend too much time with the wrong customers.

 Marketing can provide too many features for development to work on, poorly define the market, or fail to provide the correct marketing information to sales.
 Customer service people handle complaints, problems and customer issues.
-But, if you had few issues then you would need few customer service people.
+But, if you had fewer issues then you would need fewer customer service people.

 SALES AND MARKETING INPUTS